abdeoliveira/timepatrol/README.md

 ## Configuration
-Copy the `config` example to `/etc/timepatrol/` and adjust it as per your system.
+Adjust the `/etc/timepatrol/config` file as per your system.

 A note regarding `/etc/fstab`: The default installation in some distributions (Arch for instance) include the `subvolid` information in `fstab` for mounting